uvadmt/uvadmt.github.io/src/content/syllabus.md

 | Personal issues impacting coursework | Private email to your instructor |
 | Conversations about mentoring, research, student life, etc. | Office Hours or schedule individual visit |

+**Getting Help:** If you are struggling with the course we highly encourage you to utilize instructor and TA office hours.
+We want you to learn well and have a good experience in the course, and are here to help you.

+For additional help, the engineering school also provides tutors ([https://engineering.virginia.edu/undergraduate-study/student-support/tutoring](https://engineering.virginia.edu/undergraduate-study/student-support/tutoring)).

+If you are struggling with personal issues we encourage you to talk to your academic dean or SDAC if appropriate ([https://www.studenthealth.virginia.edu/student-disability-access-center](https://www.studenthealth.virginia.edu/student-disability-access-center)).

 <!--
 ### Early Submissions
 Each problem set will have a stated deadline.
 Additionally, for students who submit more than 24 hours before the deadline, there is a small bonus to the assignment: